 My advice would be to do some research, find out what kind of positions would interest you and from there take a look at your previous experience and see how this could help you perform in a new role.
 A large part of securing a job is being able to sell yourself, so pick out your strengths and think about how you’re going to be able to show these off to potential employers.”

 Make job searching easier on yourself

 “There’s no doubt that job searching can be a tedious process.
-After all, some of the largest job board have tens of thousands of vacancies you could spend time sifting through.
+After all, some of the largest job boards have tens of thousands of vacancies you could spend time sifting through.
 Thankfully, there are a lot of tools and utilities which you can use nowadays to make the whole process much easier.

-At NRL for example, we offer a Job Alerts system where you can tell us what kinds of roles you’re interested in and we’ll send you an email with any relevant jobs we’ve added to our website so you can apply directly.
+At NRL for example, we offer a Job Alerts feature where you can tell us what kinds of roles you’re interested in and we’ll automatically send you an email with any relevant jobs we’ve added to our website so you can apply directly.
 We also have a Jobs of the Week page where you can see a selection of some of our top highlighted opportunities.

 It’s also a good idea to ring your dedicated recruiter for a quick chat.
 Getting to know even just a little bit about current circumstances can help us pin down roles you may be interested in, and from there we can give you the support you need to make sure you have a great experience before and after you’ve found a new position.

 Taking advantage of services like these can make your search more bearable and gives you more time to focus on other aspects of your career.”